 4. Marine Institute, Furnace, Newport, Co.
 Mayo, Ireland.

-5. Human Diversity Consortium, Department of Biology, University of Turku, Finland
+5. Human Diversity Consortium, Faculty of Physiology and Genetics, Department of Biology, University of Turku, Finland

 *These authors contributed equally

-Keywords: demo-genetic, density dependence, invasion, climate change, adaptation, competitive interactions, fisheries, management, gene flow.
+Keywords: demo-genetic, density dependence, invasion, climate change, adaptation, competitive interactions, fisheries management, gene flow.

 Abstract

 The deliberate release of captive-bred individuals, the accidental escape of domesticated strains, or the invasion of closely related conspecifics into wild populations can all lead to introgressive hybridisation, which poses a challenge for conservation and wildlife management.
-Rates of introgression and the magnitude of associated demographic impacts vary widely across ecological contexts, however, for reasons that remain poorly understood.
+Rates of introgression and the magnitude of associated demographic impacts vary widely across ecological contexts.
+However, the reasons for this variation remain poorly understood.
 One rarely considered phenomenon in this context is soft selection, wherein relative trait values determine success in intraspecific competition for a limiting resource.
 Here we develop an eco-genetic model explicitly focussed on understanding the influence soft selection has on the eco-evolutionary dynamics of wild populations experiencing intrusion from foreign/domesticated individuals.
-While based on a generalised salmonine lifecycle, the model is applicable to any taxon that experiences incursion of locally maladapted genotypes, in addition to phenotype-dependent competition for a limiting resource (e.g., breeding sites, feeding territories).
+While based on a generalised salmonine lifecycle, the model is applicable to any taxon that experiences incursion from locally maladapted genotypes, in addition to phenotype-dependent competition for a limiting resource (e.g., breeding sites, feeding territories).
 The effects of both acute and chronic intrusion depended strongly on the relative competitiveness of intruders versus locals.
 When intruders were competitively inferior, soft selection limited their reproductive success (ability to compete for limited spawning sites), which prevented strong introgression or population declines from occurring.
-In contrast, when intruders were competitively superior, this accelerated introgression and led to increased maladaptation of the admixed population.
+In contrast, when intruders were competitively superior, this amplified introgression and led to increased maladaptation of the admixed population.
 This had negative consequences for population size and population viability.
 The results were sensitive to the intrusion level, the magnitude of reproductive excess, trait heritability, and the extent to which intruders were maladapted relative to locals.
-Our findings draw attention to under-appreciated interactions between soft selection and maladaptive hybridisation, which may be critical to determining the impacts of captive breeding programmes and domesticated escapes on otherwise self-sustaining wild populations.
+Our findings draw attention to under-appreciated interactions between soft selection and maladaptive hybridisation, which may be critical to determining the impact captive breeding programmes and domesticated escapees can have on otherwise self-sustaining wild populations.

 Introduction

 Free-living populations of animals and plants are typically, though not always, reasonably well-adapted to their local environments (Hendry and Gonzalez 2008).
 Local adaptation can be disrupted, however, by various anthropogenic stressors, which induce maladaptation by affecting the abiotic/biotic selective landscapes (e.g., climate change, species introductions), and/or by shifting trait distributions relative to trait optima (Chevin et al. 2010).
-Human-mediated hybridisation, for example, can pull populations away from local adaptive peaks (extrinsic outbreeding depression) or lead to a breakdown of adaptive linkage disequilibrium (intrinsic outbreeding depression - (Grabenstein and Taylor 2018).
-The scope for introgressive hybridisation has increased in the Anthropocene, as taxa shift their distributions in response to climate change, intentional introductions/translocations occur, and domestics escape into wild populations (Brennan et al. 2015; Wayne and Shaffer 2016).
+Human-mediated hybridisation, for example, can pull populations away from local adaptive peaks (extrinsic outbreeding depression) or lead to a breakdown of adaptive linkage disequilibrium (intrinsic outbreeding depression - (Grabenstein and Taylor 2018)).
+The scope for introgressive hybridisation has increased in the Anthropocene, as taxa shift their distributions in response to climate change, intentional introductions/translocations occur, and domesticated individuals escape into wild populations (Brennan et al. 2015; Wayne and Shaffer 2016).
 A major challenge for conservation biology is, thus, to anticipate and respond appropriately to such changes (Kinnison and Hairston 2007).